I would like to thank Karl Denninger and Gordon Gekko for providing the backdrop I was looking for in order to present a few concepts and Thoughts.

 Ever since John Law's time and even before, money has had three roles to play.
 And they were always played by the same money.
-This "shared functionality" always led to conflict in times of hard money or currency collapse in times of soft money.
+This "shared functionality" always led to conflict in times of hard money or currency collapse in times of easy money.
 The three roles are 1. transactional medium (the physical currency), 2. unit of account (the denominator of debt), and 3. store of value (the wealth reserve).

 The flaw in the dollar is that it was brought up with gold tied at the hip.
 Gold was always fixed to the dollar at a specific parity.
 So gold was no obvious alternative store of value to dollar debt.
 So for 100 years now the savers have found dollar-denominated debt to their liking.
 That was until the debt slaves rebelled and the savers' savings became worthless.
 I believe that was back in 2010.
 Or was it 2011?
 But I'm getting ahead of myself.

 We can and will live with a modern, electronic super-efficient fiat currency.
 In this Karl Denninger is correct.
 But when the debt mountain collapses and the present value of our super-efficient fiat currencies find their new equilibrium, something will have to emerge as a parallel money to serve the store of value function that failed in the collapse.
 That something is gold, and gold alone!

 In this, Gordon Gekko is correct.
 Gold is money and only money!
 But I don't think we will go back to shipping pallets of gold to China on Walmart Supertanker return trips.
 Nor do I think we will go back to gold and silver coins in our pocket on the weekly trip to the general store like Little House on the Prairie.